YK7188/YK_Lab/27-OS Deployment with SCCM/README.md

 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/27-OS%20Deployment%20with%20SCCM/17.DomainJoined.jpg" width="300">

-- The command below confirms that the machine's GUID matches what PXE recognized it as.
+- The following command confirms the SMBIOS UUID of the operating system:

-  (Get-CimInstance Win32_ComputerSystemProduct).UUID
+Within the test device: (Get-CimInstance Win32_ComputerSystemProduct).UUID

-  > Reason is unknown but running Get-VM TestVM | Select-Object VMId on a host can return a wrong GUID.
+This value matches the SMBIOS UUID used PXE when identifing the test device.